I Miss You (Haddaway song)

-"I Miss You" is a song by Trinidadian-German musician Haddaway, released in November 1993 as the third single from his debut album, The Album (1993).
-Unlike his two previous hit singles, the song is a ballad, and was written by Dee Dee Halligan, Junior Torello and Clyde Lieberman and produced by Halligan and Torello.
-It was a sizeable hit in several countries, particularly in the United Kingdom and Finland, where it entered the top 10, reaching number nine and four, respectively.
+"I Miss You" is a song by Trinidadian-German musician Haddaway, released in November 1993 by Coconut Records as the third single from the musician's debut album, The Album (1993).
+Unlike his two previous hit singles, the song is a ballad.
+It was written by Dee Dee Halligan, Junior Torello and Clyde Lieberman, and produced by Halligan and Torello.
+A sizeable hit in several countries, particularly in the United Kingdom and Finland, it entered the top 10, reaching number nine and four, respectively.
 The single entered the Eurochart Hot 100 at number 87 on 11 December 1993 and peaked at number 10 on 19 February 1994.
 However, it did not reach the same level of success as "What Is Love" and "Life".
 By March 1994, worldwide sales had reached 300,000 units.
+The accompanying music video was filmed in Barcelona, Spain.